 To lock apps with your fingerprints, enter Security app and App lock or simply search the settings with the ‘App lock‘ phrase.

 Under that, you will find a list of apps that can be locked.
 Choose the ones you want to lock with your fingerprint, that’s it.
 Now no one can open apps, but you, even when your phone is unlocked.

 What exactly is the quick ball?
 It’s a floating ball with quick shortcuts no matter on which screen you are, you have the access to the ball.
 The quick ball offers 5 unique shortcuts, Home button, recent apps, lock screen, screenshot, and back button.
 The shortcuts can be customized form the Quick ball settings.
 Head to Settings -> Additional settings -> Quick ball -> Select shortcuts.

 Just like new user accounts on a computer, the second space adds a new user with a completely different app environment.
 The one you see in the primary space won’t bother the second space.
 Each space has it’s own app environment and storage.
 To enable second space, go to Settings -> Second Space.

 8) Show Connection Speed & Battery Percentage

 It’s not just the POCO F1, most Androids are shipped with an interface that does not show battery percentage by default.
-Enable the battery percentage option in the Battery -> Power Management as a toggle switch or simply head to the Notifications & status bar in the Settings and enable it from there.
+To enable the battery percentage on POCO F1 display, go to Settings -> Battery -> Power Management as a toggle switch or simply head to the Notifications & status bar in the Settings and enable it from there.
 This applies to any Xiaomi smartphone running MIUI on Android Oreo.